NathanDubeau/NathanDubeau/README.md

 My name is Nathan and I'm a computer engineering student from Canada.
 Here's some info about me!

-Currently studying as a first year Computer Engineering student at Algonquin College learning about:
+Currently studying as a first year Computer Engineering student at Algonquin College!

+Some things I'm learning in and out of school include:

   Programming Languages:
   - C | Java | Javascript | Python